Drug information provided by: Merative, Micromedex®

 This medicine may raise your risk of having a heart attack or stroke.
 This is more likely in people who already have heart disease or in people who use this medicine for a longer time.

 This medicine may cause bleeding in your stomach or intestines.
 This problem can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (such as a steroid or a blood thinner).
+This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (eg, steroid medicine, blood thinner).

-Possible warning signs of some serious side effects that can occur during treatment with this medicine may include swelling of the face, fingers, feet, or lower legs, severe stomach pain, black, tarry stools, or vomiting of blood or material that looks like coffee grounds, unusual weight gain, yellow skin or eyes, decreased urination, unusual bleeding or bruising, or skin rash.
-Also, signs of serious heart problems could occur such as chest pain, tightness in the chest, fast or irregular heartbeat, unusual flushing or warmth of the skin, weakness, or slurring of speech.
+Some possible warning signs of some serious side effects that can occur during treatment with this medicine may include swelling of the face, fingers, feet, or lower legs, severe stomach pain, black, tarry stools, or vomiting of blood or material that looks like coffee grounds, unusual weight gain, yellow skin or eyes, decreased urination, unusual bleeding or bruising, or skin rash.
+Also, signs of serious heart problems could occur including chest pain or tightness fast or irregular heartbeat, unusual flushing or warmth of the skin, weakness, or slurring of speech.
 Check with your doctor immediately if you notice any of these warning signs.